 We look at issues of identity through critical race studies, queer theory and critiques of post-feminism.
 We investigate global screen cultures and also the role of news in democracy.
 All of this, together with critical, creative practice in production equips our students to be the thinking media practitioners of the future.

 In the first year, the theory element introduces you to the study of verbal and visual languages, and encourages you to assess changes in the media.
 You'll be acquainted with debates surrounding the term 'culture', and will look at how experiences of gender, age and race affect our understanding of the concept.
-You'll also examine various media texts, and take a course that will address theories of society and approaches to the modern state as they relate to media.
+You'll also examine various media texts, and take a module that will address theories of society and approaches to the modern state as they relate to media.

-In practice, you take an induction course that introduces you to some of the practice options offered by the Department – currently television (with the possibility of film fiction specialisation in years two and three), radio, journalism, animation, illustration, photography, and creative writing (script and short story).
+In practice, you take an induction module that introduces you to some of the practice options offered by the Department – currently television (with the possibility of film fiction specialisation in years two and three), radio, journalism, animation, illustration, photography, and creative writing (script and short story).
 There is also a specialisation in interactive media in years two and three.
 You then choose two practice options.

-You take the following compulsory core courses:
+You take the following compulsory core modules:

-In the second year you take theory courses covering a range of approaches to the study of communications and the media.
+In the second year you take theory modules covering a range of approaches to the study of communications and the media.
 You'll look at theories of postmodernity, identity and globalisation; be introduced to differing psychological perspectives on the analysis of culture and communications; consider cultural theory; and investigate concepts of audience.

-Practice courses introduce you to media production in a different area to the one you studied in year one; you'll apply production skills in the creation of small-scale projects, and develop critical skills through the analysis of examples and of work produced in each area.
+Practice modules introduce you to media production in a different area to the one you studied in year one; you'll apply production skills in the creation of small-scale projects, and develop critical skills through the analysis of examples and of work produced in each area.
 You then choose a practice area in which to specialise.

 You can choose any combination of options or dissertation to the value of 60 credits.
 Options offered recently are: